ReinhardtJ/Functional-Extensions/README.md

 ## Examples

-Most of those functions should not need additional examples, as they are a mere re-phrasing of some basic concepts and funtions of the Python programming language.
+Most of those functions should not need additional examples, as they are a mere re-phrasing of some basic concepts and functions of the Python programming language and funcy.

-f you need an example anyway, you should consider looking at the test classes, which cover every function.
+If you need an example anyway, you should consider looking at the test classes, which cover every function.